TuftsRAS/kc/coeus-webapp/src/main/jsfrontend/apidocs/instprop/intellectual-property-reviews.md

 + Parameters

     + _allowMulti (boolean, required) - flag to allow multiple resources to be deleted in one operation
-    + ipReviewer (optional) - Reviewer.
+    + ipReviewer (optional) - KcPerson Id.
 Maximum length is 40.
     + ipReviewRequirementTypeCode (optional) - Review Requirement.
 Maximum length is 22.
     + ipReviewSequenceStatus (optional) -
     + reviewSubmissionDate (optional) - Submitted for Review.
 Maximum length is 10.